As a betrayed partner, you want your unfaithful spouse to want to change . . . . from the inside out.

-You will know when the sex addict in your life has changed — at the core — by his attitude toward recovery activities and the lessening of his overall defensiveness about the need to engage in ongoing repair and rehabilitation of your relationship.
+You will know when your spouse has changed—at the core—by his attitude toward recovery activities and the lessening of his overall defensiveness about the need to engage in ongoing repair and rehabilitation of your relationship.

 These changes take time.

 The common wisdom about recovery from sex addiction is that it takes 3 to 5 years for an addict to get grounded in a good, solid recovery plan.
-My experience working with sex addicts and their partners for more than 8 years confirms this piece of common wisdom.
+My experience working with sex addicts and their partners for more than a decade confirms this piece of common wisdom.

 If you related to the examples I mentioned earlier about changing an old, bad habit or creating a new one in your own life, I’d like you to ask yourself what motivated you to begin?

-But what we usually find — if we stick to our new, healthier habit long enough — is that we feel better because of the feeling of accomplishment, increased confidence, and overall sense of well-being we get as a result of our efforts.
+But what we usually find—if we stick to our new, healthier habit long enough—is that we feel better because of the sense of accomplishment, increased confidence, and overall good feeling we get as a result of our efforts.
 The goal that initially motivated us becomes a by-product rather than the driving force behind our new behavior.

 It’s the same with addiction recovery.
 Addicts rarely seek help on their own without the motivation of external pressure.
 They typically begin their recovery journey to avoid conflict, placate, or simply get someone off their back.

 But take heart.
-I encourage you to focus on what the addict is doing rather than on how he feels about it or what he says about it, especially in the first year of recovery.
+I encourage you to focus on what your spouse is doing rather than on how he feels about it or what he says about it, especially in the first year of recovery.

-If the sex addict in your life follows a recovery path — even if it’s kicking, screaming, and full of unattractive self-pity in the beginning — he will find over time that a life unburdened by guilt, shame, and deception is worth the effort.
+If your unfaithful spouse follows a recovery path—even if it’s kicking, screaming, and full of unattractive self-pity in the beginning—he will find over time that a life unburdened by guilt, shame, and deception is worth the effort.

-As you navigate through this painful and difficult process, I encourage you to seek support and encouragement from trusted friends, groups specifically for partners, your counselor or therapist, and other helpful resources.
+As you navigate through this painful and difficult process, I encourage you to seek support and encouragement from trusted friends, groups specifically for betrayed partners, online communities, your counselor or therapist, and other helpful resources.